sjhloco/nornir_validate/README.md

   'skipped': []}
   ```

-## Validation Builder

- The *validation_builder* directory contains *val_builder.py* to assist with the building of new validations.
-The README within in this directory has more details on how to use this.

 ## TBC in the Future

 Am still trialing this out, is a lot of work still to be done on adding differing platform commands and putting it through its paces in a real world environment.
 Like many of my other projects what seems like a great idea in my head could turn out in reality to not be much use in the real world.
 Only time will tell..........

 I plan to do the following over the coming months:

-- Add NXOS commands to cover the majority of what is done by IOS/IOS-XE with the addition of NXOS specific features.
-Not sure whether to use TextFSM or native NXOS JSON cmds, the idea will be to where possible use common python functions (*actual_state.py*) or jinja macros (*desired_state.py*) to keep it DRY
-- Add ASA commands, will be interfaces, routing and VPN
-- Add WLC commands, will be pretty limited with interfaces and APs as am guessing will soon be EO
+- Finish adding each feature from the current validations table, already have majority of the information for them
+- Redo unit tests fro the script as it has been changed a fair bit (also now more modular)
+- Create new examples using rich for print result
+- Rewrite readme and add new example video
 - Add Palo commands, will be interfaces and routing rather than security policy based
+- Add some Cisco SD-WAN comands to check tunnel status
-- Possibly add support for genie, not sure where to put the toggle of whether to use netmiko or genie for a command
+- Possibly add support for genie, not sure where to put the toggle of whether to use netmiko or genie for a command - may not bother
-- Package it up, need to make it easy to extend (abstraction of actual_state.py and desired_state.j2) so will not be as much need to make changes to the base code
+- Package it up, use poetry and add unit testing

 I may look into replacing or extending napalm-validate as would be good to add support for: